Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Muffin Tin Popovers. | harvestandnourish.com

 Their height is produced by the steam generated by the liquid in the batter.
-The gluten in the flour works with the protein from the eggs to create the structure that traps the steam, propelling those crispy tops upward and creating open steam pockets for butter and jam.
+The gluten in the flour works with the protein from the eggs to create the structure that traps the steam, propelling those crispy tops upward and creating open steam pockets for butter, jam or gravy.

 Muffin Tin Popovers. | harvestandnourish.com

 Popovers are best enjoyed hot, straight from the oven.
-As soon as they emerge from the oven they will start to settle a bit, and over time they can become a bit tough and chewy.
+As soon as they emerge from the oven, they will start to settle a bit and begin to firm up.

 Muffin Tin Popovers. | harvestandnourish.com